ruppi86/spiralformer/docs/essays/Spiral_Cortex/The Architecture of a Breathing Transformer.md

 This creates a sparse, symmetric mask that guarantees a logarithmic path length between any two tokens in the sequence.
 The result is a mechanism that is computationally efficient (approaching O(N log N) complexity) yet highly effective at integrating information across long distances.
 While similar in spirit to other sparse attention methods like Longformer or BigBird, the spiral mask's deterministic and geometrically expanding pattern is particularly aligned with the model's rhythmic, organic ethos.

+#### Implementation note: Causality and objectives

+The prototype uses a symmetric spiral (i ± 2^k) to support reflective, non-strictly-causal contexts.
+For strictly autoregressive objectives, a causal variant can be derived by intersecting the spiral with a lower-triangular mask (look-back only).
+Practitioners should select the variant that matches their objective: bidirectional spiral for reflective probes vs. causal spiral for left-to-right generation.

 ### 3.2.
 Dynamic Glyph-Conditioned Masking

 The second, more dynamic layer allows the model to actively shape its own attention field based on the input it receives.
 This is where the concept of "silence as a signal" becomes a concrete technical reality, implemented in `core/dynamic_mask.py`.